Second-Order Coherence Across the Brillouin Lasing Threshold: Theory and Numerical Simulation

 It can also be shown via the Routh--Hurwitz stability criterion that there exists a lower pump power at which the system becomes unstable to perturbations, arising from the interplay of the pump-enhanced coupling rate and the two decay rates.
 This instability occurs for an input pump power of

 where we have assumed that $\gamma>\kappa_{\text{S}}$ as is the case in the experimental section that follows.
-(See also Supplement 1 for a more general discussion and the case where $\gamma<\kappa_{\text{S}}$.)
+(See also Supplement 1 for a more general discussion and the case where $\gamma<\kappa_{\text{S}}$ which displays an equivalent instability.)
 Between $P_{\text{inst}}$ and $P_{\text{thresh}}$, we expect to observe increased fluctuations in the optical and mechanical mode amplitudes, manifesting as a measureable change in the second-order coherence of the Stokes field.
-Using \eqref{eq:Pthresh} and \eqref{eq:Pinst}, the ratio between the onset of the instability and the lasing threshold is
+Using \eqref{eq:Pthresh} and \eqref{eq:Pinst}, the ratio between the onset of instability and the lasing threshold is

 Thus, for $\gamma \gg \kappa_{\text{S}}$, the instability and lasing thresholds coincide and, conversely, when $\gamma \simeq \kappa_{\text{S}}$ note that a larger region of instability will be present in the system.